Best Online Computer Science Programs in Texas (2026)

 How does Computer Science pay in Texas compare to other states?

-Texas salaries are approximately 6.2% higher than the national average for computer science roles.
+Texas offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Texas a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for computer science in Texas?